Mera-Alv/flight-prices-ma/README.md

 # flight-prices-ma
 This project predicts flight airfare using key factors like travel duration, distance, and refundability, rather than the purchase date.
-Using PySpark in Google Cloud Platform, the dataset was cleaned and analyzed with linear regression.
+Using PySpark on Google Cloud Platform, the dataset was cleaned and analyzed with linear regression.
 Key insights include the impact of seasonality and flight specifics on ticket prices.

 # File Descriptions
 - **EDA Analysis.ipynb**: Performs exploratory data analysis with visualizations to understand the data and identify patterns.